Daria Salus JEWELRY

 My work is defined by its rich texture and the use of a simple color scheme.
 Using everyday materials, I transform them into 3D textures.
 With pigment, water and glue I accentuates the texture on the canvas.
 The results are abstract, non-representational, mixed-media art.
 My second act as an artist is proof of life beyond high-tech.
 As an electrical engineer, I focused on following specific rules to design electronic systems.
 Art simply invites the desire for free expression without boundaries or rules.
 Art invites the freedom to have fun.

 Karen Trown JEWELRY

 Karen Trown Jewelry is designed to be modern and edgy, yet also delicate.
-Industrial shapes, patterns and textures, as well as those that occur in nature, are the inspiration for my work.
+Industrial shapes, patterns and textures, as well as those that occur in nature, are the predominant inspiration for my work.
 I follow a very organic design process.
 Most of my designs are a result of experimentation with materials, shapes and fabrication techniques, which I use to create forms that appeal to me both visually and texturally.
-I’m committed to sustainable practices and use recycled and natural materials.
-I design and handcraft all of my jewelry in my studio located in the SF Bay Area.
-Artist Website
+I’m committed to sustainable practices and use recycled and natural materials whenever possible.
+I design and handcraft all of my jewelry in my studio located in the San Francisco Bay Area.

 Horacio Tubio was born in Buenos Aires, Argentina in 1942.
 He graduated from the College of Fine Arts in Buenos Aires and his only job was at the stage sculpture design studio at the Teatro Colon, the opera house of the City under the Maestro Antonio Pujia.